 I super loved this wallet!
 It was very useful to me.
 I liked its unique polka-dot print and the many pockets both inside and outside.
 I found it cool that it looked filled with contents already even if there was nothing inside yet.
 And how it got heavy and bulky whenever I filled it with bills, coins, and tons of receipts.

 This wallet has seen better days.
 It has served me for three long years.
 It has witnessed the highs and lows of my financial life.
 It was also my sort of dependable partner when I started getting serious about my finances.
 I almost didn’t wanna give it up even if the edges were peeling off and the material itself were starting to break apart already.
 (In fairness, all of its zippers and compartments are still intact until now!)
 But I guess it’s time to let it go.
 It’s time for it to rest as it has served its purpose well.
 Goodbye my friend, and thank you for everything! 🙂

 Now, back to my two new wallets.
-One is a Fino tri-fold wallet in genuine croc leather.
+One is a Fino tri-fold wallet in alligator embossed leather.
 It’s my birthday gift to myself.

 The other one, which is the hubby’s birthday present to me, is a Cath Kidston (CK) embossed zip wallet in lovely Norfolk rose print.
 For the record, it’s also my first CK accessory and I intentionally requested for this wallet because I’ve been hearing a lot of good things about CK from the CK sisterhood (and my blogger friends) Leah, Diane, and The Pseudo Shrink.
 (Go check out their blogs if you’d like to see more CK items from their personal collection.)

 Both wallets are priced under PHP3,000.
 I got the Fino on sale at 15% off while the Cath Kidston was on regular price.
 It’s too early to tell if they’re worth every peso we paid but the reputation of the two brands leaves very little room for doubt.